dmazin/dmazin.github.io/_posts/2024-02-19-submodules.md

 layout: post
 title: "Demystifying git submodules"
 byline: By <a href="http://cyberdemon.org/">Dmitry Mazin</a>.
-date: 2023-02-22
+date: 2024-03-20
 tags:
     - git
     - featured
-description: TODO
+description: Demystifying git submodules by showing exactly how they work.
 ---
-Throughout my career, I have found git submodules terribly confusing.
+Throughout my career, I have found git submodules to be a pain.
 Because I did not understand them, I kept getting myself into frustrating situations.

 So, I finally sat down and learned how git tracks submodules.
 Turns out, it's not complex at all.
 It's just different from how git tracks regular files.
 It's just one more thing you have to learn.

 In this article, I'll explain exactly what I needed to know in order to work with submodules without inflicting self-damage.

-That said, I will not discuss if submodules are good or bad, or if you should use them or not (a perfectly valid discussion, just not my goal).
+(This article doesn't discuss whether submodules are good/bad, or if you should use them or not -- a valid discussion, but out of scope.)

 ## The lay of the land
 This article will make more sense if we use concrete examples.